Chapter 7: Anti-Patterns

 - Adjust timing or frequency

-- Let team decide what works
+- Let the team decide what works

 - Measure value, not adherence to format